-Gray Scott has been quoted and interviewed by the Discovery Channel, New York Post, Psychology Today, The Star, FOX5 News NY, San Francisco Magazine, The Futurist Magazine , H+ Magazine, IEET, Brighter Brains, London Futurists, OracleTalk and SingularityHub.
+Gray Scott has been quoted and interviewed by the Discovery Channel, New York Post, Psychology Today, The Star, The Washington Post, FOX News, San Francisco Magazine, The Futurist Magazine , H+ Magazine, IEET, Brighter Brains, London Futurists, OracleTalk and SingularityHub.
 Gray is a frequent keynote speaker and has spoken at LucidNYC, Connector Con NYC, Transhuman Visions Conference, and The Longevity Conference held recently in Washington DC.
 Gray lives in NY and is currently working on his first book about the future of technology.

 “Technology will mirror the culture and the psychology creating it.
 We need new psychological scaffolding to work with.
 Less fear and more optimism.” – Gray Scott - PSYCHOLOGY TODAY

 “We’ve got Google Glass and headsets now, and in just a few years you could go through a day seeing as much digital information around you as you do material reality.
 Can technology drive some people to insanity?
 It already does.
 Psychedelics are the closest thing to an immersive digital world.” – Gray Scott - SAN FRANCISCO MAGAZINE

 “The real question is, when will we draft an artificial intelligence bill of rights?
 What will that consist of?
 And who will get to decide that?
 Who gets to decide the robotic bill of rights?
 It’s going to be controversial.”